brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

     tag: prod
 ```

 Our ConfigMap will be labeled with `type: preview-environment-config` label.
-It will be used as a selector by projects' `brigade.js` script as they're being released.
+This label will be used as a selector by application's `brigade.js` script at the time of a release.

 ```js
 const createEnvironmentConfigMap = async (name, projects) => {